Associate's Degree Programs in Civil Engineering

 Associate's Degree in Civil Engineering

 Most civil engineering programs are offered at community colleges or by the engineering colleges of 4-year universities.
 Since coursework requires strong math skills, some colleges require students to pass a placement exam before enrolling in engineering courses.
 Students who do not meet minimal requirements may need to take developmental or remedial courses.
 Other programs may simply require a prerequisite course in algebra.

-Coursework for the associate's degree is divided between computer aided drafting courses and their applications, both in the classroom and in the field.
+Coursework for the associate's program are plentiful and can take anywhere from two to four years to complete.
+They are divided between computer-aided drafting courses and their applications, both in the classroom and in the field.
 Course topics studied include:

 - Computer aided drafting

 Graduates of associate's degree programs cannot work as full engineers but often work as assistants.
 Graduates are employed by state transportation departments, construction companies or utilities companies.
 Job titles available to associate's degree program graduates include: